 Adapted from NAEYC

 A limited number of At-Risk 4K classrooms for children at risk for school readiness are offered.
 Children must be four years old on or before September 1 of the current school year to pre-register for this free program.
 Children selected for At-Risk 4K programs must demonstrate academic/developmental needs and/or risk factors such as low family income and low parent education level.
-Pre-Registration Information.
+Visit 4K Programs for more information.

 Preschool Special Education